BabyManisha/work-log-summary/README.md

 # Work-Log-Summary
-This repository automatically logs and summarizes my GitHub commits and pull requests every 30 minutes.
+This repository automatically logs and summarizes my GitHub commits and pull requests every day at 12AM.
 It provides a convenient way to track my recent activity and see what I've worked on throughout the day.

 ## Features
-- **Automated Updates:** The repository is updated every 30 minutes with a summary of recent commits and pull requests.
+- **Automated Updates:** The repository is updated every day at 12AM with a summary of recent commits and pull requests.
 - **Summary Log:** Each update includes a summary of the commit messages and pull request titles.
 - **Easy Tracking:** Quickly review your recent activity without navigating through multiple repositories.

 ## How It Works
-A GitHub Action workflow runs every 30 minutes to:
+A GitHub Action workflow runs every day 12AM to:

 1. Fetch recent commits and pull requests from your GitHub profile.
 2. Generate a summary of the activity.